lewisisgood/logs-analysis/README.md

 This reporting tool is a Python program using the psycopg2 module to connect to the database.
 Running this code prints out reports (in plain text) based on the data in a database called "news", and presumes the user has the "news" database on their machine.

-The reports answered in the following questions:
+The report answers in the following questions:
 1. What are the most popular three articles of all time?
 2. Who are the most popular article authors of all time?
 3. On which days did more than 1% of requests lead to errors?